Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Results

 In Fig.~\ref{fig:IAPSBS_mass} we split the IA power spectra $P_{\delta \mathrm{E}}$ and $P_{\mathrm{EE}}$ and the bispectrum $B_{\delta\delta\mathrm{E}}$ between mass bins.
 In all three cases the magnitudes of the spectra increase with mass.
 Again we note that the spectra in the two lowest-mass bins are similar to each other and generally smaller than those in higher-mass bins.
-The results for $P_{\mathrm{EE}}$ are noisy and the relationship with mass is not as pronounced, especially for $z=0$.